5 Reasons You Didn’t Get Accepted to a Craft Show

 1) Your work is too similar to other vendors

-2) Poor quality photos
+2) Poor-quality photos

-3) You didn’t fill out the application properly
+3) You didn’t properly fill out the application

-4) Your work is not the right vibe
+4) Your work is not a fit

 5) You don’t have an online presence

-At the end of the day, don’t get discouraged.
-There are some craft shows that have a long waitlist and are super competitive to get in.
 You could have followed every rule in this list and still not be accepted but it doesn’t mean your products aren’t amazing.
 The important part is to accept their decision gracefully, think about how you can improve, and move onward and upward.

 You may also be interested in: